 If you feel like you need some legal help, contact our Criminal Law attorney to schedule a free case evaluation today.

 Use Of Deadly Force

 As seasoned criminal attorneys, we understand that fights often get out of hand.
 Sometimes they progress beyond punches, and sometimes weapons are introduced.
 Contrary to popular belief, using a weapon does not automatically mean that your self-defense is not justified.
-The laws governing self-defense in Maryland recognize that some situations require “deadly force,” which is defined as the amount of force necessary to cause death or serious harm.
+The Maryland Self Defense Law recognizes that some situations require “deadly force,” which is defined as the amount of force necessary to cause death or serious harm.